open-education-hub/web-security/sql-injection/README.md

 - The reason for using `NULL` as the values returned from the injected `SELECT` query is that the data types in each column must be compatible between the original and the injected queries.
   Since `NULL` is convertible to every commonly used data type, using `NULL` maximizes the chance that the payload will succeed when the column count is correct.
-- On Oracle, every `SELECT` query must use the FROM keyword and specify a valid table.
+- In Oracle, every `SELECT` query must use the FROM keyword and specify a valid table.
-  There is a built-in table on Oracle called `DUAL` which can be used for this purpose.
+  There is a built-in table in Oracle called `DUAL` which can be used for this purpose.
-  So the injected queries on Oracle would need to look like: `' UNION SELECT NULL FROM DUAL--`.
+  So the injected queries in Oracle would need to look like: `' UNION SELECT NULL FROM DUAL--`.
 - The payloads described use the double-dash comment sequence `--` to comment out the remainder of the original query following the injection point.
-  On MySQL, the double-dash sequence must be followed by a space.
+  In MySQL, the double-dash sequence must be followed by a space.
 Alternatively, the hash character `#` can be used to identify a comment.

 For more details of database-specific syntax, see the [SQL injection cheat sheet](https://portswigger.net/web-security/sql-injection/cheat-sheet).